 A practical example

-Try and aim for a portfolio which gives you an average annual return of more than 6%.
+try to aim for a portfolio which gives you an average annual return of over 6%.

 In my case, I can live comfortably with £700 here in the UK.
 So…

 - I need £8,400 per year to cover all my expenses.

 - I need investments generating an average interest of 6% per year

 Therefore, I must have £140.000 worth of investments to generate £700 per month.